osegui1/MoviesApplication/README.md

 Technologies used in the coding test
 ------------------------------------
-Client: Angular 8.0.1
+-Client: Angular 8.0.1

-Server: ASP .Net Core 2.1
+-Server: ASP .Net Core 2.1

-Database: Sql Server 2014
+-Database: Sql Server 2014

-ORM: EF Db First
+-ORM: EF Db First

 The technologies were selected according to the order of preference specified in the coding test.